kudashevs/programming-papers/README.md

 - Design Principles (1996) by R.C.
 Martin
 - Big Ball of Mud (1997) by B. Foote, J. Yoder
 - Behavioral Subtyping Using Invariants and Constraints (1999) by B. Liskov, J. Wing
-- Protected Variation: The importance of being closed (2001) by C. Larman
+- Protected Variation: The Importance of Being Closed (2001) by C. Larman

 ## License